Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 It contains some basic errors already, the ability to construct an error from a Cosmwasm `StdError` and a base `Unauthorized` error.

-Lets add our new error, call it something clear.
+Let's add our new error, call it something clear.
 I'm going with `TooManyOptions`.
 Now let's discuss the `#[error("...")]` part above each error.
-This is what the errors string value will be, it allows support of custom arguments but for now we can simply hard code our string to something like `"Too many poll options"`.
+This is what the errors string value will be, it allows support of custom arguments but for now, we can simply hard code our string to something like `"Too many poll options"`.
 This is what our new `ContractError` enum will look like:

 ```rust
 use cosmwasm_std::StdError;